BRYSONCARTER/LEVEL50/README.md

 Simply download LEVEL50.c, compile it, and run the compiled program.
 All fully-evolved Pokemon from the orginal 151 are in the game, minus Ditto, plus Pikachu.
 The game uses a mix of mechanics.
 The moves, types, and base stats are drawn from 5th gen.
+No EVs, IVs all assumed to be 31.
 Physical/Special split exists.
 Move priority exists.
 STAB exists.
 Super-effective etc. exists.
 Status effects and stat mods exist.
 There are no abilities (like gens 1 and 2), and no items.